RedisLabs/redislabs-docs/content/glossary/_index.md

 {{%definition "active-passive database replication"%}}
 Provides applications read-only access to replicas of the data set from different geographical locations.
 The Redis Enterprise implementation of active-passive replication is called [Replica Of]({{<relref "#replica-of">}}).
 {{%/definition%}}

+{{%definition"admin console"%}}
+Each node runs a web server that is used to provide the user with access to the Redis Enterprise Software admin console (previously known as management UI).
+The admin console allows viewing and managing the entire cluster, so it does not matter which node is used to access it.
+{{%/definition%}}

 {{%definition "admission controller"%}}